-Select the check box to enable the transport-related parameters.
+Transport Select the check box to enable the transport-related parameters.

 Select the item to evaluate from OTN, SDH, SONET, E4, E3, E1, DS3 or DS1/J1.
+The OTN option appears if the OTN layer is added.

 Select the item to evaluate.
 If selecting other than Any Alarm or Error, another menu appears.